caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 [^build-requirements-exceed-resources]: The resource requirements exceed those provided by the [*Read the Docs* (RTD) build system](https://docs.readthedocs.com/platform/stable/builds.html#build-resources), which is used to build the documentation that you're reading.
  RTD provides systems with 7GB of RAM for 30 minutes maximum to build documentation.
- That's a very reasonable (and generous) allocation for building documentation, so we choose to work within those contraints rather than creating our own build system like we've had in the past (e.g., for `https://docs.qiime2.org`).
+ That's a very reasonable (and generous) allocation for building documentation, so we choose to work within those contraints rather than creating our own documentation build system like we've had in the past (e.g., for `https://docs.qiime2.org`).